h-walk/PSA/README.md

 print(f"Programmatic example finished.
 Output in {output_dir}")
 ```

-For more detailed programmatic examples, see the scripts in the `SDA_modular/examples/` directory.
+For more detailed programmatic examples, see the scripts in the `examples/` directory.

 ## Command-Line Interface (CLI)

-The `SDA_modular` package provides a command-line interface for running analyses using a configuration file.
+The `sda` package provides a command-line interface for running analyses using a configuration file.

 **Basic Usage:**

-After installation (`pip install -e .`), you can run the CLI tool:
+After installation (`pip install -e .`), you can run the CLI tool from the project root:

 ```bash
 sda --trajectory path/to/your/trajectory.file --config path/to/your/config.yaml --output-dir path/to/output
 ```

--   `--trajectory`: Path to your MD trajectory file (e.g., LAMMPS dump, VASP OUTCAR).
+-   `--trajectory`: Path to your MD trajectory file (e.g., LAMMPS dump, VASP OUTCAR). **(Required)**
 -   `--config`: Path to your YAML configuration file.
+(Optional, uses defaults if not provided)
--   `--output-dir`: (Optional) Directory where results will be saved (defaults to `sda_output`).
+-   `--output-dir`: Directory where results will be saved (defaults to `sda_output`).
+(Optional)
+-   `--chiral`: Enable chiral SED analysis.
+This overrides the `chiral_mode_enabled` setting in the configuration file.
+(Optional flag)
+-   `--dt`: Override the MD simulation timestep (in picoseconds) specified in the configuration file.
+(Optional)
+-   `--nk`: Override the number of k-points (`n_kpoints`) for SED calculation specified in the configuration file.
+(Optional)
+-   `--recalculate-sed`: Force recalculation of SED data, even if cached `.npy` files exist.
+(Optional flag)

 Run `sda --help` for a full list of CLI options and their descriptions.